roryp/blog/README.md

 ## MWA reference application Autoscaling Email Processor

+Next, let’s explore how the Contoso Fiber MWA reference application uses Azure Service Bus and Azure Container Apps to autoscale the email processor based on the number of messages in the queue.

 The `email-processor` container app is configured to autoscale based on the number of messages in the Azure Service Bus.
 The `email-processor` container app scales out when the number of messages in the Service Bus exceeds a certain threshold.

 ![autoscale-settings](./docs/assets/email-processor-scaling-rule.png)